aji-ai/shadcn-nextjs-tailwind-2024/README.md

 # Shadcn with NextJS, Tailwind, Yarn on MacOS (2024)

 I really love a good toast.
 And this repo did it for me.
+I hope it works for you!
+The Medium post corresponding to this repo is over [here](https://johnmaeda.medium.com/shadcn-with-nextjs-tailwind-yarn-on-macos-2024-75cb85491e97).

 ## Got Node?